boennecd/psqn/cran-comments.md

 There is a NOTE about the package size in some cases.

-I have added the missing headers which caused a build error on Solaris.

-Regarding the rchk message. then I have removed the calls to `Rf_asReal`.
-For the record, I already checked that
-`Rf_isReal(x) and Rf_isVector(x) and Rf_xlength(x) == 1L` before calling
-`Rf_asReal(x)`.
-I am not sure if this is sufficient.

-The test error on macOS has been fixed.
+I have removed the `std::defaultfloat` as this is not implemented with the compiler on r-oldrel-windows-ix86+x86_64.

+I have attempted to fix the errors on r-patched-solaris-x86.
+However, `rhub::check_on_solaris()` still passes as it did before.